 After giving us all of this inciteful advice about the nature of communication, Briar led us through a comprehensive breakdown of elevator pitches.
 A typical pitch is approximately a 30 second description articulating your idea.
 With an elevator pitch, you set out to accomplish one goal: to get a second meeting.
 It is not about giving a complete overview of the complexities of your project; you simply want to spark enough interest so that they are compelled to hear more.
 Furthermore, your pitch is not one size fits all.
 It needs to be adapted according to your audience.
 In other words, ABC!

-The formula for an effective elevator pitch is as follows:1.
-Idea
+The formula for an effective elevator pitch is as follows:

-2. Metaphor: It’s like This is your chance to be creative and make an abstract idea more tangible.
+2. Metaphor: This is your chance to be creative and make an abstract idea more tangible.
 Try to only use it before you establish your brand.